qlik-oss/enigma.js/docs/api.md

 Returns a promise.

-Closes the websocket and cleans up internal caches, also closes all the opened models.
+Closes the websocket and cleans up internal caches, also triggers the [`closed`](#event-closed-1) event on all generated APIs.
 Eventually resolved when the websocket has been closed.

 Note: you need to manually invoke this when you want to close a session and [`config.suspendOnClose`](#configuration) is `true`.